roytang/blog/content/replies/2011/05/c1skz9y/index.md

 - ipad
 ---

-Get the Alien Blue app, it's worth it\n\nEdit: As mentioned multiple times below, it should be Alien Blue HD for the iPad
+Get the Alien Blue app, it's worth it

+Edit: As mentioned multiple times below, it should be Alien Blue HD for the iPad